 It has a recapturable, repositionable and retrievable design with 14F and 15F equivalent integrated sheath diameters.
 The working length of the integrated sheath is 30cm.

-The low profile and highly flexible catheter offers excellent deliverability by allowing easy access to small vessels and tortuous patient anatomies.
+The low-profile and highly flexible catheter provides excellent deliverability by allowing easy access to small vessels and tortuous patient anatomies.

-It features a flexible capsule with a hydrophilic coating, which reduces friction and glides through the vasculature.
+It features a flexible capsule with a hydrophilic coating, which reduces friction and allows it to glide smoothly through the vasculature.
 The atraumatic nosecone of the FlexNav reduces the risk of vascular complications and calcium dislodgement, while the stability layer offers controlled deployment and accurate valve placement.

 Haemodynamics